SamEmerson1/C-Sight/README.md

 # C-Sight
+---
-Python network traffic analyzer that can be used to translate raw packets into plain English for non-tech audiences.
+*Python network traffic analyzer that can be used to translate raw packets into plain English for non-tech audiences.*

-## What it actually does
+## Purpose

 - Sniffs packets from your local Wi-Fi/LAN traffic
-- Translates traffic into human-readable summaries like:
+- Translates traffic into human-readable summaries.
-  - "A device on your network is connecting to example.com securely.”
-  - “Unusual behavior on network! device sent 100+ ICMP packets in 60 seconds.”

-## Why I wanted to make it
+---
+## Reason

 - To improve network visibility for users without technical backgrounds (e.g. C-suite)
 - Also good for training and security awareness
 - Understanding network traffic shouldn't require a CS degree
 - Network security peace of mind is a human right!
+---
+## Checklist

+- [x] Watch live local traffic using PyShark
+- [x] Use SNI (for TLS) and Host headers (for HTTP) to extract hostnames
+- [x] Deduplicates recent logs to avoid spammy console output
+- [ ] QUIC/UDP detection
+- [ ] DNS traffic interpretation
+- [ ] Reverse DNS lookups
+- [ ] IPv6 support
+- [ ] Session-level tracking
+- [ ] File logging
+- [ ] Differing levels of log complexity
+---
 ### Notes

 - Currently building for MacOS
 - Using/Experimenting with PyShark